mvadari/xrpl-docs/Atomic.md

 In the single account case, this is obvious; the single account must approve all of the transactions it is submitting.
 No other accounts are involved, so this is a pretty straightforward case.

 #### 5.1.2.
 Multi Account
 The multi-account case is a bit more complicated and is best illustrated with an example.
-Let's say Alice and Bob are conducting a trustless atomic swap via a multi-account `Batch`, with Alice providing 1000 XRP and Bob providing 1000 USD.
+Let's say Alice and Bob are conducting a trustless swap via a multi-account `Batch`, with Alice providing 1000 XRP and Bob providing 1000 USD.
 Bob is going to submit the `Batch` transaction, so Alice must provide her part of the swap to him.

 If Alice provides a fully autofilled and signed transaction to Bob, Bob could submit Alice's transaction on the ledger without submitting his and receive the 1000 XRP without losing his 1000 USD.
 Therefore, the inner transactions must be unsigned.